 - Poor posture

-Foot pain may also be caused by systemic disease, such as:
+Foot pain may also be caused by systemic diseases.
+Examples include:

-- Peripheral Vascular Disease —This condition affects the legs and feet by causing reduced blood flow, swelling, and increased risk of infection.
+- Peripheral arterial disease (PAD)—This condition affects the legs and feet by causing reduced blood flow, swelling, and increased risk of infection.

 - Update Date: 03/15/2015